 Just like people, though, not all deer are the same.
 They have different tastes and preferences.
 In different areas, deer are exposed to different kinds of food, especially fruit.
 For example, a deer that’s never eaten an orange might not be attracted to the smell of one because it simply doesn’t know what it is.

 It takes a certain amount of trial and error to find out what the deer you’re hunting are into.
 It’s a good idea to start with things that grow locally but in small amounts.
 In the wild these would be rare treats, and the deer know this.
 Do your due diligence learning about the animals in your local area.
 It pays off to get exactly what they like.

 Types of Deer Attractant

 These days companies manufacture a lot of deer attractant and feeds with all sorts of different formulas.
-Manufactured foods combine different things deer want and need to really draw them in.
+Manufactured foods combine different things to lure deer in.
 They include specially calculated ratios of protein, fat and carbohydrates.
 Often they also include a lot of vitamins and minerals that help your deer grow big and healthy.

 Fruit is a special treat for deer.
 They really love it.
 They don’t normally have many opportunities to eat fruit, so they jump at the chance.
 Apples, oranges and persimmons all work well.
 Cut the fruit open so the deer can smell it ripening from far away.

 Corn is a great natural food too.
 It has a sweet flavor and is also rich in complex carbohydrates that deer especially love in the late season when they’re building up stores of energy for winter.
 Unfortunately, corn does not have as powerful an odor as fruit.
 There are a lot of flavor and aroma additives that go well with corn.

 Molasses also really hits the spot for deer.
 They can’t resist the sugary taste, and its syrupy form makes it easy for them to eat.